ryanwilsond/belte/README.md

 > Belte does not currently have a stable release, so expect bugs if you clone

 Belte is an object-oriented programming language aiming to have the same feel and power of C# and C++, while still being very easy to learn and use effectively.
+[Here](docs/Principles.md) you can read about the goals and design principles of Belte.

 ___